MolaAlleseasy/blog-1/content/post/i-am-groot.md

 ![Picture of a Groot flowerpot][groot]

 Yes, this is cheesy.
-But yes, I think he's adorable.
+Yes, I think he's adorable.

 Anyway, the challenge was only about setting up a class and initializing different objects of it.
 Not a hard challenge, so why not add a fun twist to it?
 I wanted my plants to tell me if they're Groot or not.